So you’ve never rented a dumpster before, and you’re curious how much it costs. Unless you’re a dumpster rental expert, you probably have no idea.

 Believe me: dumpster rental companies dislike high landfill fees as much as you do.

-Your Dumpster Rental Quote Includes a Certain Amount of Weight
+Your Dumpster Rental Prices Includes a Certain Amount of Weight

 When a dumpster rental company gives you a quote, that quote typically estimates a certain amount of weight.